Weather News

 Springtown and Parker County damage

-A gas storage tank at a plant on the city’s north side was apparently hit by lightning during the storm, officials said.
+A gas storage tank at a plant on the city’s north side was apparently hit by lightning during the storm, city officials said.
+Parker County ESD 1 said on Sunday that “hazardous materials and fire-related incidents caused by storm damage have been mitigated.”

 “Please exercise patience with responding crews,” Springtown officials wrote in a Facebook post late Saturday.
 “Many are being called in for this event and will (work) through the night to clear roadways.”